-The Subgrantees use the data included in the Priority List Policy or Single-Family/Small Multi-Family Energy Audit Protocol to customize the energy audit for dwellings to be weatherized.
+The Subgrantees use the data included in the Priority List Policy or Single-Family/Small Multi-Family Energy Audit Protocol (Appendix D of Attachment R: CSD Technical Reference Manual) to customize the energy audit for dwellings to be weatherized.
 Much of California requires heating and cooling to achieve comfort standards.
 Refer to Attachment S California Energy Commission Climate Zones by County and City and Attachment T California Building Climate Zone Map.